sizespectrum/mizer/cran-comments.md

 ## Test environments

-* ubuntu 18.04 bionic, R 3.6.3

-  0 errors ✓ | 0 warnings ✓ | 0 notes ✓

 * ubuntu 18.04 bionic, R 4.0.2

-  0 errors ✓ | 0 warnings ✓ | 0 notes ✓
+0 errors ✓ | 0 warnings ✓ | 1 note x

+The note is not due to a problem in the package but due to a problem with the time server, see https://stackoverflow.com/questions/63613301/r-cmd-check-note-unable-to-verify-current-time

-* win-builder (release and oldrelease)
+* win-builder (devel, release and oldrelease)
   No Notes, Warnings or Errors